dqiuwq/exam-notes/intro-ict-research-exam-guide.md

 * what are usually the main stages in a research project?
 * what are these research approaches?

-> **research is the creation of new knowledge**
+> **what is `research`?** *it is the creation of new knowledge, using an appropriate process.
-> *the definition of research are generally to do with observing and describing, predicting and determining causes.*
+> the definition of research are generally to do with observing and describing, predicting and determining causes.*

-> **types of Research**
+**types of Research**
-> * exploratory research - *To get a better understanding, test the feasibility or determine the best method to be used in a subsequent study.
+* exploratory research - *To get a better understanding, test the feasibility or determine the best method to be used in a subsequent study.
 Main objective is to identify key issues and key variables.*
-> * descriptive research - *To study on something new or something that people are not aware about.
+* descriptive research - *To study on something new or something that people are not aware about.
 It is directed towards answering questions such as what is this? e.g. what is covid19?*
-> * explanatory research - *To understand or to explain relationships between targeted variables.
+* explanatory research - *To understand or to explain relationships between targeted variables.
 Often uses correlations to study relationships between characteristics off individuals, groups, situations or events.*

-> **scientific research**
-> *an investigation on the basic principles and reasons for occurence of a particular event or process or phenomenon.
+> **scientific or academic research** - *an investigation on the basic principles and reasons for occurence of a particular event or process or phenomenon.
 Also known as theoretical research.
 Note that a research does not concern with solving any practical problems of immediate interest.
 It basically provides a systematic and deep insight into a problem and facilitates extraction of scientific and logical explanation and clusion on the topic.*

-> **ict research**
-> *The creation of new knowledge in any area of ICT*
+> **ict research** - *the creation of new knowledge in any area of ICT*

-> **project** vs **research Project**
-> *It is a temporary sequence of unique and connected activites having one goal or purpose and that must be completed by a specific time, within budget, and according to specification.*
+> **project** vs **research Project** - *it is a temporary sequence of unique and connected activites having one goal or purpose and that must be completed by a specific time, within budget, and according to specification.*
 > *A research project is a project where the goal or purpose is to **create new knowledge***

 **research project phases** ***be prepared to describe each phase..*